Echowispp/factory-game/README.md

 At the moment, I'm looking to do the functions inside sim_tick, starting with move_tokens.
 I'll likely end up using loops for them, basically checking how far each individual token has to move, then moving it.
 Btw I hope these "devlogs" (no idea what else to call them) will help with reviewing.
+And tokens represent resoruces, forgot to mention that earlier